Documentation Index

 Vendor Detection

-Invent recognizes popular IdPs from the hostname of your Issuer URL and shows the right logo and name automatically.
-This is display-only.
-The authentication pipeline is standards-compliant OIDC regardless of the detected vendor.
+Invent recognizes popular identity providers from the hostname of the Issuer URI and automatically displays the matching vendor name and logo in the provider picker.
+Vendor detection is display-only.
+The underlying authentication pipeline is standards-compliant OIDC regardless of which vendor is detected, or whether any vendor is detected at all.
 Supported vendors:| Vendor | Matches on hostname |

 |---|---|